Hair Transplant Glossary

 Power Hairline® – A hair transplant method that allows men with a fading or aging hairline, but not considered to be balding, to enjoy a more robust hairline.
 The front 2-3cm of the hairline receives hair grafts to provide the patient with a fuller hairline.

 Rogaine (See Minoxidil)

-Recipient Site – The area of the scalp or other parts of body where the transplanted follicular units are placed.
+Recipient Site – This is the area of the scalp, or other parts of the body, where the transplanted follicular units are placed.

-Senile Alopecia – A phrase that refers to generalized hair thinning and is a result of normal aging that is normally seen in more advanced years of age.
+Senile Alopecia – A phrase that refers to generalized hair thinning and is the result of normal aging that is normally seen in people of more advanced years of age.